lemonskyjwt/plpstgrssearch/README.md

 To get them you'll need to run the ``getdicts`` utility script writen in bash that downloads hunspell dictionary files from the ``src.chromium.org`` and mangles them into dict and affix files suitable for PostgreSQL.

-Once this is done, move those files to ``tsearch_data`` dir belonging to your PostgreSQL's installation.
-In my case this was ``/usr/local/share/postgresql/tsearch_data/``, but you's may be different
+Once this is done, those files should be automatically installed into the ``tsearch_data`` dir belonging to your PostgreSQL's installation.
+You can find the location of that directory with ``pg_config --sharedir``.
+If you wish to install for other version of PostgreSQL, you'll have to copy the above listed files to the appropriate ``tsearch_data`` location.

 Creating search dict and config in PostgreSQL